elchs/LetoDBf/Readme.txt

 1. Directory structure
 2. Building binaries
-   2.1 the recommended way ( via hbmk2 )
+   2.1 via hbmk2
    2.2 Borland Win32 C compiler
    2.3 MS Visual C compiler
-   2.4 Mingw C compiler
-   2.5 Addition functions support
-   2.6 Codepage support
 3. Running and stopping server
+   3.1 the classic way for all OS
+   3.2 Run as Windows service
 4. Server configuration
    4.1 letodb.ini
+   4.2 Different Server setups
-   4.2 Authentication
+   4.3 Authentication
-5. Features of work with the letodb server
+5. How to work with the letodb server
    5.1 Connecting to the server from client programs 5.2 Filters
    5.3 Database driver